 Some records may be withheld by the college.
 For example, academic transcripts are routinely withheld if the student has a financial obligation to the college.
 Medical records may be released to the student’s physician rather than to the student.
 Students may not inspect financial information submitted by their parents, confidential letters associated with admissions, and records to which they have waived their inspection rights.
 In the event a record contains information about other persons, the college will release only the portion of the record that pertains to the student.

-Finally, the college will not release records that are not owned by the college.
+NIC will not release records that are not owned by the college.

 Family Educational Rights and Privacy Act of 1974 (FERPA) Hearing Process

 Upon examination of records, a student who believes that his or her record is inaccurate or misleading can request a formal hearing.
-Requests for a hearing should be directed in writing to the Registrar’s Office.
+Requests for a hearing should be directed in writing to Cardinal Central.
 When a date, time, and place for the hearing has been established, a student may present evidence at the hearing and be represented by an attorney, at the student’s expense.
-The hearing panel will include the Vice President for Student Services or other appointed designee and the student’s advisor/instructor.
+The hearing panel will include the Vice President for Student Services or appointed designee and the student’s advisor/instructor.
 The hearing process does not replace other processes for student grievances.
 The decision of the hearing panel will be based solely on the evidence presented at the hearing.
 A written summary of the hearing will be prepared and distributed to all parties.
 The summary will include the reasons behind any decisions made by the hearing panel.
 The student’s records may be amended in accordance with the ruling of the hearing panel.

 A student may add comments to his or her record if the student is not satisfied with the ruling of the hearing panel.
 Such comments will be released whenever the records in question are disclosed.
-Students who believe the hearing panel results are in error may contact the United States Department of Education, Room 4074, Switzer Building, Washington, D.C.
+Students who believe the hearing panel results are in error may contact the FERPA Office, United States Department of Education, Room 4074, Switzer Building, Washington, D.C.
 20202.

 Title IX of Education Amendments of 1972-Sexual Discrimination

-Title IX and its implementing regulation, at 34 C.F.R. § 106.31 (a), provide that no person shall on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any academic, extracurricular, research, occupational training, or other education program or activity operated by the university.
+Title IX and its implementing regulation, at 34 C.F.R. § 106.31 (a), provide that no person shall on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any academic, extracurricular, research, occupational training, or other education program or activity operated by the college.

 Sexual harassment of a student can deny or limit, on the basis of sex, the student’s ability to participate in or to receive benefits, services, or opportunities in the school’s program.